daniel-visoiu/cardinal/README.md

-# pskwebcomponents
+# Cardinal.JS Framework
-PrivateSky reusable web-components to be used in csbui and self sovereign applications
+Cardinal is a PrivateSky sub-project.
+Cardinal framework empowers web components capabilities to be used in Self-Sovereign Applications (SSApps).